Hijazi313/nodejs-ecommerce-api/README.md

   Prevent parameter pollution on un some types.#

   ### Aggregation pipeline
-  Here i have used the amazing aggregation pipeline given to use by mongoose to automate many user reviews and ratings on products.
+  Here i have used the amazing aggregation pipeline given to us by mongoose to automate many user reviews and ratings on products.

 ### Aliasing for most viewd products